pau-lo/generating-live-video-sketching-using-open-cv/README.md

 ## Usage

-First and most all make sure you have the dependencies install.
+First and most, make sure you have the dependencies install.

 #### Dependencies